 Dawie has never been keen on mountaineering.
 His life revolved around school and work in his teen years and now, building an empire as the heir apparent of Uncle Jacobus’ butchery business.
 Unlike Dawie, we, however, grew up in the shadow of the majestic mountain.
 Our friendships were forged well before we took to the mountain to fuel our dreams and before we set our ambitions on more daring pursuits.
 Cape Town has been, as it is to this day, a unique place for kids to grow up.

-Since Cape Town is at the Southern tip of Africa one may expect the children to be hailing from the indigenous tribes but Cape Town in the 1870’s was not so.
-Unfortunate and shameful acts of powerful European nations cast devastating spells over this beautiful land and from the struggles of many a unique culture emerged that is unlike anywhere else.
+Since Cape Town is at the Southern tip of Africa one may expect the children to be hailing from the indigenous tribes but Cape Town in the 1870s was not so.
+Unfortunate and shameful acts of powerful European nations cast devastating spells over this beautiful land and from the struggles of many a unique culture emerged what is unlike anywhere else.

 For sure, I grew up with many black boys.
-My white friends were from America, England, Scotland, France, Germany, Russia and many other places.
-I have friends from Arabia, Egypt, India, China and from the Malay Peninsula.
+My white friends were from America, England, Scotland, France, Germany, Russia, and many other places.
+I have friends from Arabia, Egypt, India, China, and the Malay Peninsula.
 Even from St Helena where Napoleon died.
 It seems as if I am able to count friends from every part of the world and every country.
 (8)

-Some wore red jackets and round red caps made by their mothers for pilgrimage, to Mecca.
+Some wore red jackets and round red caps made by their mothers for the pilgrimage to Mecca.
 Some were Christian and had to go to Sunday school when I wanted to play.
-Some of my black friends wore no shirt under their jackets and no shoes.
+Some of my black friends wore no shirts under their jackets and no shoes.
 (8)

 As we grew into our early teenage years, the games of bat and ball and dancing in circles evolved into a quest for adventure.
 This is how it happened that some of us exchanged late night swimming at Table Bay with venturing ever higher up on Table Mountain.
 By the age of 16, Table Mountain was part of our lives as much as our daily bread.

 Most of our friends did not share our new found passion.
 Slavery no longer existed at the Cape but stories of runaway slaves hiding in the caves were supplanted by the fear for escaped convicts who may hide on the mountain.
 These, along with the exaggerated accounts of leopard sightings meant that only a hand full of us made the transition from the bay to the mountain and at the age of 16, the desire for adventure in most of my childhood friends was spent.
-Only a few of us cultivated the desire for adventure and were all there with me at the house of Uncle Jacobus, celebrating well into the night.
+A few of us cultivated the desire for adventure and these were all there with me at the house of Uncle Jacobus, celebrating my 16th birthday well into the night.

 What no one of us comprehended that night was that our forays onto the mountain were mostly training for far bigger adventures that awaited each of our group of friends.
-Some involving actual battle and war; some, revolution and a fight for freedom and as in my case, something altogether more ordinary and yet, so elusive, that it would completely consume my life – unlocking the many mysteries of the curing of bacon and along the way, learning the art of living.
+Some involving actual battle and war; some, revolution and a fight for freedom and as in my case, something altogether more ordinary and yet, so elusive, that it would completely consume my life – unlock the many mysteries and the art of curing bacon and along the way, learning the art of living.